Definition of Contraception

 - Plural: contraceptions

-- Specific forms of contraception methods are called contraceptives (e.g. condoms or birth control pills).
+- Specific forms of contraception methods are called contraceptives and include birth control pills, condoms, and diaphragms.

 - Also called:

 - “These days, most of use take birth control for granted.
 But that’s only because feminists fought so hard for it since the beginning of the last century.
 Margaret Sanger, one of the pioneers of the birth control movement, was arrested for passing out a leaflet that told women how to limit—as if mere knowledge of birth control was a threat to the status quo, which perhaps it was” (Kaufman and Kimmel 2011:18)!